rholz4/DataSciEES/README.md

 # DataSciEES
-- Ryan Holzhauer
+- Work done by Ryan Holzhauer
-- Work done for the course "Data Science in Ecology and Environmental Science" at the University of Edinburgh
+- For the course "Data Science in Ecology and Environmental Science" at the University of Edinburgh
 - Can contact at rholzha1@binghamton.edu